KomodoPlatform/NotaryNodes/season5/candidates/rustytwilight/README.md

 ## Contributions
 - I will promise to fulfill my duties as a NN operator, keeping my nodes highly available as much as possible.
 - I will also donate 100 KMD each month to the TOKEL project .
+## Contact
+You can reach out to me through my Discord's contact `rustytwilight#5920`